petervaro/prelude/README.md

 const char*
 pr_Ownership_str(pr_Ownership self);
 ```
-Returns the string representation of ownership as a NULL-terminated static and
+Returns the string representation of ownership as a null terminated static and
 constant C string.
 For example: `pr_OWNS_NONE` will be written as
 `"pr_OWNS_NONE"`.
 If the passed value to this method is not a valid constant, it
 will write `"(UNKNOWN)"`.
 Because `pr_Ownership` can be a bit-masked value, this